rails/rails/activejob/README.md

 It also serves as the backend for Action Mailer's #deliver_later functionality that makes it easy to turn any mailing into a job for running later.
-That's one of the most common jobs in a modern web application: Sending emails outside of the request-response cycle, so the user doesn't have to wait on it.
+That's one of the most common jobs in a modern web application: sending emails outside of the request-response cycle, so the user doesn't have to wait on it.

 The main point is to ensure that all Rails apps will have a job infrastructure